voyd-lang/voyd/docs/notes/devlog.md

 Open questions:

-- Void supports _both_ named parameters _and_ objects and treats each one differently.
+- Voyd supports _both_ named parameters _and_ objects and treats each one differently.
 How should this be handled?
 The best I can think of is that named parameters should be treated as objects
 - Need to define a standard for tagged data structures.